Masthead Image https://77snszqv.media.zestyio.com/CC_V2-BTS-2728-1920.jpg

 “No issues whatsoever with all that equipment,” he states.
 “We used the arm car for some of the horse riding, inside a pickup truck on Nodo [Inertia wheels], and used a Ronin 2 [stabilization system], and it all went beautifully.
 At one point, we put the camera on a heavy lifter, as well, and it performed great.
 Even just the single-stop NDs in camera were great.
 If you are in an arm car and have remote control to the camera and your light is constantly changing, you don’t have to stop to pull NDs, and can just use the single-stop NDs in the camera.
 That was wonderful—we could always maintain depth of field at the press of a button.”

-“With a camera break-away system like that, when we did the bull-riding scene, it let me run into the arena with the Rialto, but if the bull came charging at me, I could bail out of there fast,” he says.
+“With a camera break-away system like that, when we did the bull-riding scene, it let me run into the arena with the VENICE Extension System, but if the bull came charging at me, I could bail out of there fast,” he says.
 “That you can take the main part of the camera and just run a cable and dock it into the small piece with the sensor and a lens and get something so nimble was another great thing.
 We always look for smaller for that kind of work, and there isn’t a camera out there that can do that better.”

 But it was the camera’s ability to function without much light that really floored the cinematographer.
 Near the end of the piece, there is another stunt scene in which a cowboy is tormented and then dragged by a horse out of a barn.
 Konczal was particularly struck by how little light he employed in the barn compared to what he had expected.